 Transport layer security and secure sockets layer are generally used by online service providers and online retailers.
-In the biz, this is called the “handshake method.”
+This is called the “handshake method.”
 Basically, when a secure session starts, the website encryption keys are exchanged, and this creates a secure connection.

 With secure shell, the data is sent through a tunnel that is encrypted, though the data itself is not encrypted.
 All of the data that is sent from one point to another has to go through ports on a remote server in order to keep it safe.

 Layer 2 tunneling helps to create a secure VPN, though again, the data isn’t encrypted.
-With this method, a tunnel is created, and then a series of checks, security, and encryption is done to ensure that the channel is not compromised.
+With this method, a tunnel is created, and then a series of checks, security, and encryption points ensure that the channel is not compromised.

-Point to point tunneling is usually workable with all operating systems.
-These tunnels are not encrypted, but that doesn’t mean that it is not secure.
+Point-to-point tunneling is usually workable with all operating systems.
+These tunnels are not encrypted, but that doesn’t mean that they aren't secure.

 All of this sounds quite technical, so don’t worry about fully understanding it.
 Just choose a VPN and then let it do all the work for you.
 A VPN will secure your communications online.

 A Note on Tor

 Finally, you might have heard of Tor.
-This browser creates software that will prevent people from tracking what sites you visit and from learning where people are located.
+This browser creates software that will prevent people from tracking which sites you visit and from learning where people are located.
 Tor does this by pushing web traffic through a number of relays, which are controlled by volunteers across the globe.

 Tor can be a bit difficult to set up, and it adds a bit of complexity to browser sessions.
 You also might experience slower internet speeds.
 Because of all of this, if you aren’t a little tech savvy, Tor is probably not for you.
 Many people say that Tor is the best option for those wanting to protect their information from both ISPs and the government.
 Tor is free and can hide you extremely well.
 You can install it on your computer’s desktop, or use it for Android devices.
 Before taking the leap and using Tor, keep these things in mind: